jasp-stats/jasp-desktop/Resources/Help/analyses/robustbayesianmetaanalysis.md

 #### Redistribute prior probability
 Allows respecifying how should be the prior probabilities of individual models changed in case that some of them fail to converge.
-- Conditional models: The prior model probability of a non-converged model will be transferred to a model with same the type of priors if possible.
+- Conditional models: The prior model probability of a non-converged model will be transferred to a model with the same the type of priors if possible.
 Meaning that if there are two models with non-null prior on effect size, heterogeneity, and publication bias and one of them fails to converge, the other one will gain the prior probability of the non-converged one.
 If there is no such model, the prior probability will be redistributed equally across all models.
 - Model space: If there is a non-converged model, the prior probability will be redistributed equally across all models.

 #### Control